juanbkm/donor2019/content/strategy-2030/gender-equality.md

 Despite Asia’s gains in gender equality and women’s empowerment in the past decades, inequalities still exist and progress has been uneven.
 [Maternal mortality rates and life expectancy of women](https://www.adb.org/documents/gender-equality-2030-future-directions-adb) have improved significantly over the past 50 years, and [education gender gaps](https://www.adb.org/documents/strategy-2030-prosperous-inclusive-resilient-sustainable-asia-pacific) have been reduced if not reversed even in certain countries.
 The Asia Pacific is the only global region with a declining labor force participation of women; however, according to a [report by the International Labour Organisation](https://www.ilo.org/global/publications/books/WCMS_633135/lang--en/index.htm) (ILO), women in Asia work the longest hours in the world when their paid and unpaid work is combined.
 Women remain concentrated in the informal economy (60%) and in vulnerable jobs; with digital transformation of the economy, [women’s jobs](https://www.ilo.org/global/publications/books/WCMS_626831/lang--en/index.htm) are at greater risk of being eliminated.
 [Women's wages](https://www.unwomen.org/en/news/in-focus/csw61/equal-pay) are equivalent to only 77% of men’s wages, with huge variations across countries and sectors.
 A key challenge for gender equality is the persistence of discriminatory social norms, which drives harmful practices such as early marriage.
 Rates of gender-based violence remain very high, with 60% of women in certain countries reporting some form of intimate partner violence.

-{{< dr-yt video="i1aupy1X3g4" align="" title="Sri Lanka: SMEs Mainstream Women into Sri Lanka’s Economy" cover="cover-yt-access-to-credit-empowers-sri-lankan-women.jpg" >}}
+{{< dr-yt video="FjedjbrikqQ" align="" title="Sri Lanka: SMEs Mainstream Women into Sri Lanka’s Economy" cover="cover-yt-access-to-credit-empowers-sri-lankan-women.jpg" >}}

 ADB is committed to closing gender equality gaps in the region and supporting women’s empowerment.
 Accelerating progress in gender equality is Operational Priority 2 of Strategy 2030.
 Under Strategy 2030, ADB committed to ensuring that at least 75% of ADB’s operations at entry promote gender equality by 2030.